Thoughts from an experienced SEO Consultant.

 The business owner has given up some time to to allow me to present my offer.

-I have probably spend some time trying to get to this point – it’s my only opportunity.
+I have probably spent some time trying to get to this point – it’s my only opportunity.

 The business owner falls into either category 1 or 2 above – in either case they will have a bad view of SEO – so we are starting from a difficult position.
 Agh you say what about those who have tried SEO and seen success?
 Well I only talk to those who I can see will benefit from my SEO Business Services so it won’t be an issue.